leblancjs/ecovo-user-service/README.md

 ### GET /users/{id}
 #### URL Parameters
 ##### id
-The user's unique identifier obtained from Auth0 when sign-in/sign-up is completed.
+The user's unique identifier generated when it is created.

 #### Request
 ##### Headers
 ```
 Content-Type: application/json
+Authorization: Bearer {access_token}
 ```

 #### Response
 ##### Status Code(s)
-200 OK upon success
+* 200 OK upon success
+* 401 Not Authorized if no token is present or it is invalid
+* 404 Not Found if no user exists for the given ID

 ##### Headers
 ```